ellisp/blog-source/_posts/2018-12-23-persian-monarchs.md

   remaining_pack <- pack[pack$id != drawn$id, ]
   return(list(drawn = drawn, remaining_pack = remaining_pack))
 }
+{% endhighlight %}

+Then the workhorse of the whole project comes in the next function, `pm_hand`, which plays a single hand of Persian Monarchs with two players.
+The wagering strategy can be "auto" (the best strategy I could think of), "ask" (a human gets asked to decide each wager decision) "random" and "non-card-counter".
+In itself, this function is not much use, but it abstracts the work of a single hand of dealing, wagering, accepting and checking the result away from what is going to become the main loop of the game to ge defined later.

+{% highlight R lineanchors %}
 #' Play a hand of Persian Monarchs
 #'
 #' @param p1_counters number of counters owned by player 1 (non-dealer) at beginning of hand